Solanum incompletum: Distribution and habitat

 The species is extirpated from the islands of Kaua'i and Moloka'i.
 It was feared extirpated from Hawaiʻi until a small population was discovered there in recent years.
 Now there are 83 individuals estimated on that island.
 Several have been outplanted into appropriate habitat.
 The plants also appear to have trouble reproducing, as evidenced by low seed production, perhaps due to extinction of their preferred pollinators.
 Many areas of the Hawaiian Islands are prone to wildfires, which endangers the species.
 The thorny Popolo flourishes in dry and mesic forest/diverse mesic forest area along with subalpine forest area and within ridges and gulches.
 On the Island of Hawaiʻi it is also found on cinder cones and older lava flows.
-It does well in elevation between 600-2259 m.
-This plant species is part of a short-lived perennial member of the nightshade family.
-This plant species is part of the nightshade family which could due to its heavier concentration of organic compounds like alkaloids which can be toxic.
+It does well in elevation between 600-2,260 m.
+This plant species is a short-lived perennial member of the nightshade family.